davidwrede/chef-web-docs-1/step_resource/step_resource_batch_unzip_file_and_move.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_batch_unzip_file_and_move

-To run a batch file that unzips and then moves |ruby|, do something like:
+To run a batch file that unzips and then moves Ruby, do something like:

 .. code-block:: ruby